QuantumAI-IITM/Quantum_random_forest/README.md

 2) RBF Kernel SVM with nystrom approximation - 0.62
 3) Quantum Decision tree - 0.64
 I am also attaching the detailed classification reports of each of the models in the folder results

+Project Updates -
+24th March - Project updates as of 24th march is also uploaded on the repository